Sewer backups are usually unexpected and always create a mess. At best, the backup requires unpleasant cleanup and sometimes expensive damage.

 By law, public funds can not be spent for private purposes, therefore, the City is only responsible for its own property - not your line or connection to the main.
 This is why it is important to make sure your homeowner’s insurance covers sewer backups.

 The City can only be held liable for damages if we knew we had a problem and didn’t fix it in a reasonable time.
 If the stoppage is not in your private line, you can file a claim.
 City staff will investigate to see if the City is liable, which includes prior notice of the City system’s problem.
 The City can only pay for damages under extremely limited circumstances set out by law.

 Avoid Sewer Backups

-Call the Wastewater Treatment Plant at the first sign of a problem – before the sewer backs up – at 989-837-3500.
+Call the Water Reclamation Facility at the first sign of a problem – before the sewer backs up – at 989-837-3500.
 If your drains are running slowly, for example, call us so we can check the City’s sewer main.

 Dispose of grease and fats with your trash, not down the drain.
 Even if you run it through a garbage disposal, grease in drains can collect and harden into a plug.